Subscription terms for using Debitoor

 Debitoor offers both free and paid subscriptions.

-The paid subscription commences the day the Customer places an order for the paid version on the website and runs for one month at a time.
+The paid subscriptions commence the day the Customer places an order for one of the paid plans in the application and runs for one month at a time.
 At the end of the month, the subscription will automatically be renewed for another month unless cancelled by the Customer.
-You can detele your paid subscription permanently under Settings > Account Settings > Delete Account.
+You can cancel your paid subscription permanently under Settings > Account Settings > Delete Account.
 You can also just downgrade to a free subscription.

 The Customer may test a paid subscription for 30 days free of charge without having to enter any payment information.
-In case no valid payment data is entered during or after the 30 days, the account will automatically be downgraded to a free version at no costs and consequences for the Customer.
+In case no valid payment data is entered during or after the 30 days, the Customer can decide to downgrade to a free version at no costs and consequences for the Customer.

 Debitoor Aps shall (without prejudice to any other rights or remedies it may have) be allowed to cancel the subscription immediately without giving the Customer prior notice, if the System or subscription is misused (including - but not limited to - use by, or for data processing for, other people or organisations).

 With Debitoor, there’s no strings attached: you can cancel your subscription at any time.
 If you have a paid subscription, you can downgrade to the free version, if you wish.